 I believe that the universe is infinitely larger than any of us can understand, but I love trying to anyways.
 I believe people deserve to be given at least 77 second chances, and I’m thankful that I’ve been given even more than that.
 I believe in the power of prayer, hope, and love.
 I’m still learning to get over myself.
 My faith calls me to push in when it makes more sense to run away.
 I believe the best way to heal is to hold.
 I’ve never found a person who has changed because I told them to, but I have seen first-hand how loving people, especially when you don’t want to, can change lives.

 I believe in a God beyond us, yet with us still, that has given us an entire lifetime to choose to love him and our neighbor more than our self.
 I believe in the saving grace of Jesus Christ, and in all his teachings on love, justice, peace and humility.
-As humans I believe it is our capacity to chose that makes us unique, and I believe that is what we are called to do with this life.
+As humans I believe it is our capacity to choose that makes us unique, and I believe that is what we are called to do with this life.
 I believe we have an amazing ability as a human race to heal and to create, to nurture and to develop, and I’m excited to see where God takes us next.

 Over the last ten years I’ve had the great fortune to travel the world and meet a number of incredible people.
 Here are some of the places I’ve visited and on the right you can see where I am planning to travel to next.